aws-samples/pcluster-manager/README.md

-PCluster Manager - Make HPC Easy
+ParallelCluster Manager - Make HPC Easy
 ================================

 This project is a front-end for [AWS Parallel Cluster](https://github.com/aws/aws-parallelcluster)